 Emrah Durusut, of Element Energy, said, “Our study has identified a variety of strategic benefits of brine production for both policymakers and storage operators.
 In addition to increasing storage capacity and achieving lower minimum unit costs at certain aquifers, brine production can also increase optionality for storage operators and allow operators to better utilise their existing storage assets within a defined licence area.”

-For further information please contact email@example.com.This entry was posted in Uncategorized.
+For further information please contact email@example.com.This entry was posted in CCS.
 Bookmark the permalink.